-The USS Arizona Memorial tour includes a National Park Service movie on the attack on Pearl Harbor and the boat ride to the memorial.
+The USS Arizona Memorial free, ticketed tour includes a National Park Service movie on the attack on Pearl Harbor and the boat ride to the memorial.
 The tour is approximately 75 minutes and is open to all ages.

 Address: 1 Arizona Memorial Place, Honolulu, Hawaii 96818

 Parking at the Pearl Harbor Visitor Center is free.
 Lots are located in front of the main entrance.
 A map of the parking lots can be found on the second page of this fact sheet.
 Please do not leave valuables in your vehicle.

-No purses, handbags, backpacks, camera bags, diaper bags, or other items that offer concealment are allowed in the visitor center or on the USS Arizona Memorial tour.
+No purses, handbags, backpacks, camera bags, diaper bags, or other items that offer concealment are allowed in the Pearl Harbor Visitor Center or on the USS Arizona Memorial tour.
 Bag storage is available outside the main gate for a fee of $4.00 per bag in 2017 and $5.00 per bag in 2018.

 To read more about the USS Arizona Memorial and the events of December 7, 1941, visit the National Park Service website.